abraunegg/onedrive/docs/application-config-options.md

 _**Usage Example:**_ `onedrive --sync --verbose --force`

+> [!IMPORTANT]
-_**Additional Usage Notes:**_ This option should only be used exclusively in cases where you've initiated a 'big delete' and genuinely intend to remove all the data that is set to be deleted online.
+> This option should only be used exclusively in cases where you've initiated a 'big delete' and genuinely intend to remove all the data that is set to be deleted online.

 ### CLI Option: --force-sync
 _**Description:**_ This CLI option enables the syncing of a specific directory, using the Client Side Filtering application defaults, overriding any user application configuration.